edgarpf/aws-csaa-tips/README.md

 - A bastion host is a special purpose computer on a network specifically designed and configured to withstand attacks.

+- We have two types of rules in Security Group: Inbound and Outbound rules.

 ## EC2

 - Instance metadata is data about your instance that you can use to configure or manage the running instance.
 You can get the instance id, public keys, public IP address and many other information from the instance metadata by firing a URL command in your instance to this URL: http://169.254.169.254/latest/meta-data/.